 August 7 & 8, Monday & Tuesday, Kingston, ON

 Today, after yummy pancakes with ginger chips for breakfast, we walked a few blocks to the ferry terminal for Wolfe Island, which is at the eastern Lake Ontario entrance to the St. Lawrence Seaway.
 Wolfe Island is also the largest of the 1000 islands, but since we only saw a small part of it, we had no idea.
-Unfortunately the island is now home to many windmills, which caused Dirk’s cousin Hillary much distress as she owned land of the island and sold it due to the impact of the windmills.
+Unfortunately the island is now home to many large modern, windmills, which caused Dirk’s cousin Hillary much distress as she owned land of the island and sold it due to the impact of the windmills.

-Anyway, we had a nice ride over to the island, walked to the east part of town, and immediately found a wonderful bakery.
+Anyway, we had a ferry nice ride over to the island, walked to the east part of town, and immediately found a wonderful bakery.
 We explored a bit more and came upon a man painting a mural with General Wolfe on an Inn wall, and wandered on some side roads as well.

 We came back to the bakery, really the best I’ve seen so far in our travels.
 They even had a famous Canadian favorites of Dirk’s – Nanaimo Bars.
 After enjoying some treats and coffee, we headed back to the ferry as we wanted to see additional areas of Kingston today now that the weather was warm and sunny.

 We headed to the Kingston Welcome Center and found a sign we helped to complete (see photos), then walked along the waterfront for a while finding historic markers and buildings and a few small museums along the way.
-We rested at a Yacht Club where even young (5-7 yrs) children were learning to sail in small sailboat, and pre-teens were flying out of the harbor.
+We rested at a Yacht Club where even young (5-7 yrs) children were learning to sail in small sailboats, and pre-teens were flying out of the harbor.
 Imagine trying to herd all those kids!

 As we walked we enjoyed all the limestone buildings found around the town and later at Queens University where Monica and I enjoyed the art exhibits at the Agnes Etherington Art Centre.
 The current exhibit showcased the works of Alan Collier called Across Canada which were landscapes from PEI and Newfoundland to British Columbia.
 Paintings donated by the patron saint of the museum, Alfred Bader, were astonishing, including at least three Rembrandt’s and a number of other Dutch masters we enjoyed, especially Jan Lievensz.